What's An Incandescent Light Bulb

 Despite the decline in popularity of incandescent bulbs, there is still a niche market for them.
 Some consumers prefer the warm, nostalgic glow of incandescent light, while others appreciate their simple design and low initial cost.
 There are also some specialized applications where incandescent bulbs are still used, such as in ovens and other high-temperature environments where LEDs may not be suitable.

 Professional insights suggest that the future of lighting is undoubtedly LED-based.
 LED technology continues to improve, with ongoing research focused on increasing efficiency, reducing costs, and enhancing light quality.
-While incandescent bulbs may never completely disappear, their role in the lighting market will continue to diminish as LEDs become the dominant technology.
+That's why while incandescent bulbs may never completely disappear, their role in the lighting market will continue to diminish as LEDs become the dominant technology.
 The focus is now on smart lighting systems, which incorporate sensors and controls to optimize energy consumption and provide personalized lighting experiences.

 Tips and Expert Advice